nathan-contino/diff-camera/README.md

 # Module diff-camera

-Wraps a camera component.
-Runs each captured image against the previous image (or the past `image_memories` remembered unique comparison images).
-Only returns an image if the image differs from the previous image more than the configured `required_diff`.
+A vision service that detects when images differ significantly from previous images.
+It compares each new image against a set of remembered images and returns detections when significant changes are found.

-## Model natch:diff-camera:diff-camera
+## Model natch:service:diff-camera

-Provide a description of the model and any relevant information.
+A vision service that detects significant changes between images by comparing them against a set of remembered images.

 ### Configuration